-- 1. Complete proposal in PDF format (one file). - 2.
-Complete budget in Excel format using the Horticulture Innovation Lab budget form.
+- 1. Complete proposal in PDF format (one file). - Complete budget in Excel format using the Horticulture Innovation Lab budget form: http://horticulture.ucdavis.edu/main/rfp/2016-budget.xlsx.
+Budget instructions are included as the first sheet of the spreadsheet.